 ExxonMobil wants oil truck transport of 70 trucks a day through Central Coast

-The oil giant is proposing to transport the oil on trucks via highways through the Central Coast while restarting their Santa Ynez oil operations.
+The oil giant is proposing to transport the oil in trucks via highways through the Central Coast while restarting their Santa Ynez oil operations.

 The SB County Chamber Coalition hired a consulting firm to do a study on the economic impact reopening the plant could have on the region.
-They claim trucking the oil through the Central Cost would be worth it because of if the facility is back up and running it could bring in millions of dollars in property tax revenues.
+They claim trucking the oil through the Central Coast would be worth it stating if the facility is back up and running it could bring in millions of dollars in property tax revenues.

-According to the California Economic Forecast consulting firm reopening the plant would bring in between 7 and 8 million dollars in property tax revenue.
+According to the California Economic Forecast consulting firm reopening the plant would bring in between $7-8 million dollars in property tax revenue.

 Salazar argues the risk isn't worth it.